-In keeping with this commitment, Eisenhower maintains a strict policy prohibiting all forms of unlawful harassment, including sexual harassment.
+In keeping with this commitment, EH maintains a strict policy prohibiting all forms of unlawful harassment, including sexual harassment.
 No form of harassment or discrimination based on race, color, sex, gender, gender identity, gender expression, national origin, age, religion, religious creed, military or veteran status, marital status, physical or mental disability, medical condition, genetic information, pregnancy, ancestry, sexual orientation or any other characteristic protected by State or Federal law will be tolerated.
 This policy applies to all agents and employees of the company, including supervisors/managers and non-supervisory employees, and prohibits harassment of employees in the workplace by any person, including non-employees.
-This policy also extends to harassment of or by vendors, independent contractors, volunteers, interns, and others doing business with Eisenhower.
+This policy also extends to harassment of or by vendors, independent contractors, volunteers, interns, and others doing business with EH.
 It also prohibits unlawful discrimination against or by employees and others covered by this policy, consistent with applicable law.
 Furthermore, this policy prohibits unlawful harassment in any form, including verbal, physical and visual harassment.
-Eisenhower will conduct a fair, timely, and thorough investigation of any allegations of harassment, discrimination, disruptive or inappropriate actions and behaviors.
-If it is determined that such conduct has occurred, Eisenhower will take appropriate action up to and including termination or exclusion of privileges of the offender.
-The investigation will be kept as confidential as possible, but cannot be kept completely confidential.